tu1h/shell-sched/README.md

     source sched.sh

     # Startup scheduler
-    scheduler::startup
+    sched::startup

     # Emit a task to scheduler
-    scheduler::emit "sleep 10"
+    sched::emit "sleep 10"

     # Block current proccess for waiting tasks.
 Optional, if absent, tasks have still be running in background
-    scheduler::wait_all_tasks
+    sched::wait_all_tasks

     # Shutdown scheduler
-    scheduler::shutdown
+    sched::shutdown

 ## Exposed environment variables
-   1. SCHEDULER_ENABLED
+   1. SCHED_ENABLED

         Enable or disable scheduler

         1 -> enable, 0 -> disable

-   2. SCHEDULER_MAX_RUNNER_SIZE
+   2. SCHED_DATA_ROOT

+       Root path that stored intermediate data on runtime.
+Default is under /tmp that is generated automaticlly by runtime.

+   3. SCHED_MAX_RUNNERS

         Max parrallel task counts.
 Must be great than 0.
 Default (2 * cpu cores)

-   3. SCHEDULER_DEBUG
+   4. SCHED_DEBUG

         Enable or disable scheduler debug log

         1 -> enable, 0 -> disable

 # Exposed functions show as below:
-   1. scheduler::startup
+   1. sched::startup

         Start scheduler

-   2. scheduler::shutdown
+   2. sched::shutdown

         Stop scheduler

-   3. scheduler::emit
+   3. sched::emit \<task\> [\<priority\>]

-        Emit a task to scheduler which would select a task to execute asynchronously
+        Emit a task to scheduler which would select a task to execute asynchronously based on its priority

+        Note: task must be a function or one-line command

-   4. scheduler::wait_all_tasks_and_exit
+   4. sched::wait_all_tasks_and_exit

         Wait all tasks complete or any error occurred, and exit the calling proceess

-   5. scheduler::wait_all_tasks
+   5. sched::wait_all_tasks

         Wait all tasks complete or any error occurred, only exit the calling proccess when error occurred